Claybarn/RoboIAP/README.md

 ### Bottles:

-The bottles are constructed from 40 mL Fisher brand? automatic pipette tips.
+The bottles are constructed from 40 mL Fisher brand? pipettes.
 Each tube is cut 2 inches from each end with a saw. ¼ inch diameter rubber stoppers with a 2mm diamter hole are siliconed with the sensor wire running through the hole.
 This is done in such a way that when the rubber stopper is firmly inserted into the tube, the end of the taught sensor wire does not clog the other opening of the bottle. ½ inch diamater silicone tubing is inserted over the tapered end of the tube.
 The other end of the silicone tube is attached to the sipper.

 ### Sensors:

-The vegetronix sensor wiring is not intuitive.
+The Vegetronix sensor wiring is not intuitive.
 The black wire of the sensor is the signal while the silver (unsheathed) wire is the ground.
 The sensors are powered by the 5 volt power pin of the Arduino and also grounded with the Arduino.
 The black wire of the sensor is connected to an analog port on the Arduino.
 This wiring can be seen in the diagram and image below.

 ### Button: